akshat-sahijpal/Social-Network/README.md

 * Once you're all done coding, it's time to open a PR :)
 Run the following commands from the root of the project directory:

       `git add .`

       `git commit -m "A short description about the feature."`

       `git push origin <my-amazing-feature>`

-Open your forked repo in your browser and then raise a PR to the `master` branch of this repository!
+       Ope n your forked repo in your browser and then raise a PR to the `master` branch of this repository!

 # Built With 🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.